prawnpdf/prawn-table/README.md

 Provides table support for PrawnPDF.

-Originally written by Brad Ediger with community contributions, now maintained by Hartwig Brandl with help from the Prawn maintenance team.
+Originally written by Brad Ediger with community contributions, now maintained by the Prawn maintenance team.

 This is currently an experimental extraction, more news to come!